Sigma 35mm f/1.4 DG DN Art Review

 Conclusion

-For even more and arguably better bokeh, Sigma also has an f/1.2 version of the 35mm DG DN Art lens.
-The cost is higher at $1.499.00 and it is significantly bulkier at 38.45 oz / 1,090 g and takes 82mm filters.
-You may need more time in the gym to enjoy this lens but kidding aside, if portraiture is your main game you may also appreciate better performance in the lower f-stop range.
+Sigma also has an f/1.2 version of the 35mm DG DN Art lens for even more and arguably better bokeh.
+The cost is higher at $1.499.00, and it is significantly bulkier at 38.45 oz / 1,090 g and takes 82mm filters.
+You may need more time in the gym to enjoy this lens, but kidding aside, if portraiture is your main game, you may also appreciate better performance in the lower f-stop range.

-On the other scale, Sigma has the 35mm f/2 Contemporary line lens, which I find quite interesting and would love to review at some point.
-This would be more in line with something to use for personal work, travel, or as a daily carry.
+On the other hand, Sigma has the 35mm f/2 Contemporary line lens, which I find pretty interesting and would love to review at some point.
+This would suit personal work, travel, or daily carry.
 If you want an even smaller and lighter lens, look for a wide range of manual focus lenses that are easily adapted.

-In the middle, we have the 35mm f/1.4 DG DN Art, which I believe will hit a sweet spot for many photographers, especially working photographers who have to keep an eye on excessive spending on photography gear.
-At an affordable price point, it offers a blend of excellent image quality, autofocus, and last but not least a fast f-stop allowing you to tackle various scenarios with confidence.
+In the middle, we have the 35mm f/1.4 DG DN Art, which I believe will hit a sweet spot for many photographers, especially working photographers who must keep an eye on excessive spending on photography gear.
+At an affordable price point, it offers a blend of excellent image quality, autofocus, and last but not least, a fast f-stop allowing you to tackle various scenarios with confidence.

 Update: June 2024